computational-psychology/hrl/README.md

 ### Installation ###

 HRL uses distutils for installation.
-Simply run 'sudo python setup.py install' at the root of the source directory.
+First clone the repository via 'git clone https://github.com/TUBvision/hrl.git'.
+Then run 'sudo python setup.py install' at the root of the repository.
 Note that HRL is currently python 2 compatible only.

 ##### Dependencies #####